TheSharks/WildBeastDocs/docs/install_linux.md

     Do not change RethinkDB options or execute commands outside of the ones we tell you to unless you understand RethinkDB and can fix it yourself in case you mess up.

 Run the following commands one at a time.

-!!! note
-    The first command is **a single command**.
-If it takes up multiple lines here in the docs, that is due to physical screen size. **Make sure to paste it in as a whole!**

  <details>
  <summary>**Commands to install RethinkDB on Ubuntu** (click here)</summary><p>